Barry Le Va

 Biography of Barry Le Va

-Le Va's exceptional contributions to the field were acknowledged with prestigious honors, including a Guggenheim Fellowship for Sculpture in 1974 and a National Endowment for the Arts Fellowship in 1976.
+Le Va's exceptional contributions were acknowledged with prestigious honors, including a Guggenheim Fellowship for Sculpture in 1974 and a National Endowment for the Arts Fellowship in 1976.
+The estate of the artist is represented by David Nolan Gallery, which has been showcasing his work since 1989.

 Barry Le Va's art style